Free Case Review

-Help for victims of truck driver error throughout the state
+Help for victims of truck driver error throughout Illinois

 Truck accidents are often much more fatal or more catastrophic than car accidents.
 18-wheelers, semi-rigs, and other trucks are much bigger and heavier than cars or other vehicles.
 Trucks are harder to control because they have different sight lines and different parts.
 When a truck collides with a car or a motorcycle, the occupants of the smaller vehicles often suffer spinal cord damage, broken bones, traumatic brain injuries, other catastrophic injuries, or even death.

-At Gainsberg Law, our Chicago truck accident lawyers bring personal injury claims or wrongful death lawsuits if someone was killed through the negligence of another.
-Our attorneys file claims demanding that our clients be compensated for lost income, physical pain, emotional suffering, and for the reasonable expense of hospital stays, doctor visits, prosthetic devices, and medications.
+At Gainsberg Injury and Accident Lawyers, our Chicago truck accident lawyers bring personal injury lawsuits or wrongful death claims if someone was killed through the negligence of another.
+Our attorneys demand that our clients be compensated for lost income, physical pain, emotional suffering, and for the reasonable expense of hospital stays, doctor visits, prosthetic devices, and medications.
 We bring claims in both in Illinois state courts.
 Our legal team also files cases in federal court because often the truck driver or owner resides in another state.

 - Distracted drivers.
 Truckers are often distracted because they are doing dangerous things to relieve the boredom of long-distance driving.
 Drivers who take a hand off the wheel to eat, to adjust the radio, to talk on a cellphone, or for any reason do not have good control of their truck.
-Drivers who are distracted because they are keeping logs while they’re driving or not looking at the road in front of them at all times are a jeopardy to everyone in their path.
+When you drive at 60 miles an hour, you are driving 88 feet per second.
+A lot can go wrong in 88 feet.

 - Drunk drivers.
 Drivers who operate a vehicle while under the influence of alcohol or narcotics are especially likely to cause a deadly accident.
 Drunk drivers cross traffic lines, fail to react quickly, speed, drive recklessly, and operate their trucks in ways that can kill or injure anyone in their path.
 There is no excuse for drunk driving.

 - Reckless drivers.
 Truck drivers are required to obey all Illinois and federal driving laws, including rules on reckless driving and speeding.
-At Gainsberg Law, we hold truck drivers and owners accountable when they fail to put the safety of everyone around them first.
+At Gainsberg Injury and Accident Lawyers, we hold truck drivers and owners accountable when they fail to put the safety of everyone around them first.

 - Overloaded trucks.
 Many truck companies and truck drivers try to load their vehicles beyond the maximum cargo limit for that truck.
 Overloading is usually due to a desire to make an extra profit, but profit cannot come before protecting other drivers and passengers.
 Overloaded trucks are dangerous because they are harder to control due to their weight and their hindrance on a driver’s ability to see.
 Overloaded trucks can spill their cargo, which can cause multi-vehicle collisions and deadly crashes.